Image Courtesy: Rimi Sen

 - Have activities on the side - Think of a nail bar, fun games, a dance competition to keep the mood swelled

 - Pose - With elan - A Haldi ceremony is often the last time one can let their hair down with their loved ones.
-Make the most of it for your photos, wedding video and as an time-out, before the formal events.
+Make the most of it for your photos, wedding video and as a time-out, before the formal events.

-4. Special notes - For your guests
+Special notes - for your guests

 The guests for a Haldi ceremony deserve that special 'Thank You' for being with you on their special day.
 Leave these for them as: